the-turing-way/reproducible-project-template/README.md

 │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
 │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-│   │
 │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
 │   │   ├── predict_model.py
 │   │   └── train_model.py
 │   │
-│  └── visualisation  <- Scripts to create exploratory and results oriented visualizations │       └── visualise.py
+│  └── visualisation  <- Scripts to create exploratory and results oriented visualisations │       └── visualise.py
 └──
 ```